OllisGit/OctoPrint-PrintJobHistory/README.md

 ## Setup

+Plugin is not in "working-mode" and not released in offical OctoPrint Plugin-Repository.
-Install via the bundled [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:
+You need to install it manually using this URL:

     https://github.com/OllisGit/OctoPrint-PrintJobHistory/releases/latest/download/master.zip